emmamaypaul/OSU_CS_494_Winter_2014/README.md

 Project 2 demonstrates showing other web page content (basic ajax).
 To see Project 2 visit http://web.engr.oregonstate.edu/~paule/CS_494_W14/ass2pt2.html

 Project 3 demonstrates adding into to a database through a webpage.
 To see Project 3 visit http://web.engr.oregonstate.edu/~paule/CS_494_W14/ass3notes.php

+Note: the password for the database has been changed to "XXXXXXXXXXX"